BenK/userpoints/README.txt

       Calls your module, and others, after points are processed.
 You can take certain actions if you so wish.
 Return value is ignored.

-   The rest of the arguments are the same as the userpoints_userpointsapi() function.
+   The $params variable is the original $params array as sent to userpoints_userpointsapi

 //---Other useful functions